 It has co-signed a power supply agreement with Madhya Pradesh Power Management Company Ltd in FY21.
-Its long term power purchase agreements account for 74% of the company’s gross capacity.
+Its long-term power purchase agreements account for 74% of the company’s gross capacity.
 Further, the average life of these agreements was 18.5 years at the close of FY21.

 Tata Power is present across the entire power value chain.
 It is India’s largest integrated power company.
-This includes conventional & renewable energy, power services and next-generation customer solutions including solar rooftops, EV charging stations and home automation.
+This includes conventional & renewable energy, power services, and next-generation customer solutions including solar rooftops, EV charging stations, and home automation.

 “Clean, cheap and abundant power is one the basic ingredients for the economic progress of a city, state or country.”–Sri Jamsetji Tata, Founder, Tata Group

-It is among the top private players in each sector of the value chain including solar rooftop and value-added services.
+It is among the top private players in each sector of the value chain including solar rooftops and value-added services.
 Further, the company manages a transmission network of 3,532 km and a distribution network of more than 400 thousand circuit km across India.

 Tata Power has over a hundred years of presence in the Indian power sector.
 It serves over 12 million distribution customers.
-It is credited with steering the energy sector on technology, process and platform.
-Its latest business integrated solutions, focus on mobility and lifestyle and are poised for multi-fold growth.
+It is credited with steering the energy sector on technology, process, and platform.
+Its latest business-integrated solutions, focus on mobility and lifestyle and are poised for multi-fold growth.

 Adani Power vs Tata Power – Products/ Services

 In short, Adani Power generates power using thermal and solar energy.
 Whereas, Tata Power generates power using thermal energy.
 In addition, it has a considerable renewable energy portfolio.
 Moreover, Tata Power transmits and distributes power.
-Consumer-centric business, energy as a service and power trading are a few additional businesses of Tata Power.
+Consumer-centric business, energy as a service, and power trading are a few additional businesses of Tata Power.